GB's Fraser wins landmark European all-around gold

 Requiring 13.266 on the high bar - his final apparatus - to take gold, Fraser soared through a high-risk routine to earn 13.700 and victory.

-As his score was announced, Fraser was engulfed in the embraces of team-mates Courtney Tulloch, Giarnni Regini-Moran and Jake Jarman.
+As his score was announced, Fraser was engulfed in the embraces of team-mates Courtney Tulloch and Giarnni Regini-Moran.

 Fraser finished on a score of 85.565, ahead of Turkish pair Ahmet Onder and Adem Asil on 85.131 and 84.465 respectively.